 Since we like to eat fresh, locally grown produce, we work to provide the kind of produce we’d look for to purchase.
 As an urban farm-to-table grower, our business encompasses the best in fresh, garden-sweet product, grown clean and promoting the best practices in “green” living.

 The Greensted is an urban farm-to-table grower located in Zumbrota, Minnesota.
 We are small, but have big dreams!
 We are two people tired of working day jobs, want to exit the corporate world, and get back to what’s real, what has meaning, what feeds our family, and our soul.

-We met in 2014 and began dating, knowing we were both serious about finding a life partner.
+We met in 2014 and began dating.
 Three months into our budding relationship, Jayne had an unfortunate accident, resulting in a nasty tibia-fibula fracture.
 Ambulance, surgery, hospital stay and three days later, Dean brought her back home to her apartment.
-It’s quite an unusual way to grow a relationship.
+It’s quite an unusual way to start a relationship.

 While we’d never recommend this crash-landing trauma and drama style of relationship building, it allowed time for lots of conversation about life: our experiences, lifestyles, parenting style, financial challenges and most of all, our deep, abiding faith in God.